anasgauba/RemiTile/README.md

   didn't get a chance, the mouse event is there on line 239 in display)

  -In game coordinator, it doesn't account for the joker and a condition for 1 to be added as a 14.
+ -Player scores are not hooked up.

 Things Not Implemented:
   -Advance Rules with melding.